Arm Muscles: Anatomy, Function, and How to Build Them

 Nothing beats a great pair of arms.
 Abs and quads may be great for the beach, but if you spend time developing your arm muscles (biceps, triceps, and forearms) you can turn heads — even when you’re wearing a T-shirt, tank top, or Polo.

-The muscles of your arms may seem fairly simple, but there’s more to them than meets the eye, and building them is about more than curls and kickbacks.
+The muscles of your arms may seem fairly simple, but building them is about more than just curls and kickbacks.
 If you learn how these muscles work, you’ll know how to strengthen and build them better, so they look and perform at their best.

 Bonus: Knowing the names of these muscles gives you additional tools for complimenting friends (“Hey, Pete, your coracobrachialis looks great today!”) and putting down enemies (“Gosh, Bob, you really have to work on your palmaris longus.”).
 As always, we’re here to help.

 Here’s your primer on arm anatomy and function.

 There are four main muscles of your arms: biceps, triceps, forearm flexors, and forearm extensors.
 There are also a handful of other muscles that support these main four.

 To locate them on your body, stand with your arm by your side and your palm rotated forward.
 When you look down at your arm, you see the anterior (front) side of your arm; opposite those muscles are the posterior (back) muscles.